 SGML and XML Systems

 XSL-FO is commonly used to create PDF files from XML files.
-The advent of SGML/XML as the document model popularized typesetting engines including Miles 33's OASYS, FrameMaker, Datalogics Pager, Xyvision's XML Professional Publisher (XPP), Penta, Arbortext, etc.
+The advent of SGML/XML as the document model popularized typesetting engines, including Miles 33's OASYS, FrameMaker, Datalogics Pager, Xyvision's XML Professional Publisher (XPP), Penta, Arbortext, etc.

 Troff and successors

-TeX and LaTeX Typsesetting
+TeX and LaTeX Typesetting

-Computer scientist Leslie Lamport created the LaTeX macro package during the 1980s and this program had a much simpler interface and a much easier way to encode document structure in a systematic manner.
-In academic fields, LaTex markup is commonly used to publish papers and books.
+Computer scientist Leslie Lamport created the LaTeX macro package during the 1980s that had a much simpler interface.
+It was also an easier way to encode document structure systematically.
+LaTex markup is commonly used in academic fields to publish papers and books.